bhatti/api-mock-service/README.md

     assert_headers_pattern:
       Content-Type: "application/json"
 ```
-The matching request parameters will be used to select the mock scenario to execute and you can use regular expressions to validate,
+The matching request parameters will be used to select the api scenario to execute and you can use regular expressions to validate,
 e.g. above example will be matched if content-type is `application/json` and it will validate that name query parameter is alphanumeric from 1-50 size.